jethrojonson/ServeS/README.md

 # ServeS
-Serves es una aplicación móvil para la gestión de la atención a clientes en bares.
-La aplicación está desarrollada en Flutter y cuenta con un back-end en Spring Boot y un cliente web en Angular.
+Serves is a mobile application for managing customer service in bars.
+The application is developed using Flutter and has a Spring Boot back-end and an Angular web client.